saiteja098/Solana-Bootcamp-Final-Project/README.md

-# Solana-Bootcamp-Final-Project - README
+# Restaurant Review - README

-Welcome to the **Web3 Auction DApp** project repository!
-This decentralized application (DApp) leverages blockchain technology to implement an auction platform on the Ethereum network.
-Participants can place bids on items of interest, and the highest bidder at the end of the auction wins the item.
+Welcome to the **Restaurant Review** project repository!
+This application leverages smart contracts to implement an restaurant review platform on the Solana network.
+Customers can submit a review.

 ## Table of Contents